yusufessam22/dsml-portfolio/index.md

   - Accurately captured sharp streamflow spikes better than other models

 - **Overall insights:**
-  - **ANN** was the most dominant algorithm across the study, outperforming SVM and LSTM in 7 out of 11 datasets
+  - **ANN** was the most dominant algorithm across the study, outperforming SVM and LSTM in 7 out of 11 rivers
-  - **Input Scenario 3** (lag-1, lag-2, lag-3) led to the highest number of top predictions, suggesting value in including three days of historical input
+  - **Input Scenario 3** (lag-1, lag-2, lag-3) led to the highest number of top predictions (8 out of 11 rivers), suggesting value in including three days of historical input
   - **SVM** showed strong performance in specific rivers (e.g. Sungai Muda, Sungai Kelantan, Sungai Klang) but lacked consistency overall
   - **LSTM** underperformed, likely due to the limited length of training sequences, high variance in streamflow data, and absence of multivariate inputs that typically enhance LSTM performance